 Investments must be thoroughly justified in the project application and be clearly identifiable in a project budget.
-The depreciation tables (= a mandatory accounting document for all capitalized expenditures) and a summary of all Class 2 accounts must be submitted to the Agency for Innovation and Entrepreneurship with the final report.
+The depreciation tables (= a mandatory accounting document for all capitalized expenditures) and a summary of all Class 2 accounts must be submitted with the final report.

-3 Cost transfers during the execution of the project
+3. Cost transfers during the execution of the project